-Booming global seaborne trade volume is the major driver of marine fuel market.
-According to the International Chamber of Shipping, the global shipping industry is responsible for carrying around 90 per cent of the overall world trade.
+Booming global seaborne trade volume is the major driver of the marine fuel market.
+According to the International Chamber of Shipping, the global shipping industry is responsible for carrying around 90 percent of the overall world trade.
 Shipping as a transportation option is vital for the bulk transport of raw materials and the import/export of various manufactured items among different countries.
 Seaborne trade is continuously expanding, benefiting consumers worldwide through competitive freight costs.
-Growing efficiency of shipping as a mode of transport and increased economic liberalization offer strong prospects for the further growth of global shipping industry.
+The growing efficiency of shipping as a mode of transport and increased economic liberalization offer strong prospects for the further growth of the global shipping industry.

-The main reason behind the massive growth of marine industry has been the mushrooming growth in world trade volume, with institutional and technological factors also playing an essential role.
-The liberalization achievements under the GATT (General Agreement on Tariffs and Trade) and its successor the WTO (World Trade Organization) provided a much needed momentum to world trade in the past.
-China’s economic opening to the world, with its admission to the WTO in 2001, was also very significant for the global trade.
-The NAFTA (North American Free Trade Agreement) led Mexico’s exports to the United States trebled within six years of its establishment.
+The main reason behind the massive growth of the marine industry has been the mushrooming growth in world trade volume, with institutional and technological factors also playing an essential role.
+The liberalization achievements under the GATT (General Agreement on Tariffs and Trade) and its successor the WTO (World Trade Organization) provided much-needed momentum to world trade in the past.
+China’s economic opening to the world, with its admission to the WTO in 2001, was also very significant for global trade.
+The NAFTA (North American Free Trade Agreement) led Mexico’s exports to the United States to treble within six years of its establishment.
 Advancements in information and communications technology have further reduced the costs of mobility and accessibility by allowing new network connections and production processes such as just-in-time production, outsourcing, and offshoring.
 As a result, declining transportation costs, increase in ship size, and exploitation of economies of scale has also boosted the growth of the global marine industry.